Overcoming lower back pain with Yoga

 Whether you are a beginner starting out or a regular Yoga & Pilates warrior, breathing is key to back care as Yoga breathing techniques are used to improve the circulation of oxygen throughout the body allowing for deeper and longer stretches.
-You’ll also find that breathing is foundational to many practices such as meditation to bring a sense of calmness and serenity as well as relaxation as the focus on the rise and fall of breath brings about an awareness and mindfulness of your mind and body.
+You’ll also find that breathing is foundational to many practices such as meditation to bring a sense of calmness and serenity as well as relaxation as the focus on the rise and fall of your breath brings about an awareness and mindfulness of your mind and body.